The Jerry Springer Show

-Format
+Format and content

-Each episode of Jerry Springer began with Springer entering the stage and being greeted by a standing audience (made up of mostly college students) pumping the air with their right hand, chanting "Jerry!, Jerry!".
-Beginning in the 2000s, Springer would arrive on stage by sliding down a stripper pole.
+Each episode of Jerry Springer began with Springer entering the stage and being greeted by a standing audience (made up of mostly college students) pumping the air with their right hand, chanting "Jerry!
+Jerry!
+Jerry!".
+Beginning in 2007, Springer would arrive on stage by sliding down a stripper pole.
 He then shook hands with some of the audience members before introducing the episode's topic and guests.
 The topics were usually of an unsophisticated nature, such as infidelity and other relationship squabbles.
-Oftentimes the guests would become emotional and get involved in heated arguments with one another, resulting in outbursts and physical fighting.
+Oftentimes, the guests would become emotional and get involved in heated arguments with one another; this would result in outbursts and physical fighting, and the audience chanting "Jerry!
+Jerry!
+Jerry!".
 On-screen security guards were present and tasked with managing the potential violence.

 Once all the guests had told their stories, there was usually a "question and answer" segment where audience members asked guests questions.
 In earlier seasons, the questions tended to be serious.
 However, these questions gave way to insults as the show progressed.
 Throughout the show, some women in the audience would sometimes flash their breasts in exchange for "Jerry Beads" (Mardi Gras-style beads with the show logo).
 In later seasons, serious questions were typically mocked by the crowd with chants of "Go to Oprah!".
 Springer then ended the show by giving a formal lecture, sitting by himself on the stage, on the principles of refined values in regards to the featured guests.
-Springer's "final thought" segment ended with the concluding statement, "Till next time, take care of yourselves and each other," which was his sign-off line during his days as a newscaster in Cincinnati.
+Springer's "final thought" segment ended with the concluding statement, "'Til next time, take care of yourselves and each other," which was his sign-off line during his days as a newscaster in Cincinnati.

 Generally, Springer tended to present his program standing up, pacing the aisle steps between the seating areas, rather than having a podium or mark on the main stage.
 This was thought to be to protect himself from the potential violence occurring on the stage.
 He deliberately chose a role as straight man; he never directly involved himself in the arguments.
 "I'm always wearing a suit, I don't curse and I wasn't in fights involving Jell-O," Springer stated in retrospective.

 Sometimes the show would have a look back at previous episodes.
 They had rebranded as Classic Springer, some with a false Masterpiece Theatre-like theme and patina.
 These shows were interspersed with commentary from Springer himself, usually before and after commercial breaks.